AzBuilder/terrakube-helm-chart/README.md

   ui:
     enabled: true
     domain: "ui.terrakube.docker.internal" # Replace with the real value
+    path: "/(.*)" # Replace with the real value
+    pathType: "Prefix" # Replace with the real value
     annotations: # This annotations can change based on requirements.
 The followin is an example using nginx ingress and lets encrypt kubernetes.io/ingress.class: nginx
       nginx.ingress.kubernetes.io/use-regex: "true"